PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-020-Dembski-response.md

 <blockquote>
 It is on the basis of such arguments that [Marks, Dembski, and Ewert] dismiss computer simulations of evolution as unrealistic, but their logic is hard to follow.
 It is self-evident that the Avida organisms found evolutionary success in part because the researchers created an environment in which success was possible.
 However, it is equally self-evident that the algorithm plays a big role in the success.
 That is, Avida’s organisms achieved success because a particular algorithm interacted with a particular environment.
 The algorithm and the environment are both critical, and therefore it is plainly wrong to say, “This active information source is the reason for Avida’s success.” (p.
 214)
 </blockquote>
 Some admission.
 What could be more obvious than that the environment and the algorithm are both important in evolution?
 Who needs difficult mathematical theorems to grasp that point?
 <p>
 Dembski now writes:
 <blockquote>
 Yet if the crucial information for biological evolution (as opposed to artificial life evolution) is built into the environment, where exactly is it and how exactly is it structured?
 It does no good to say, as Rosenhouse does, that “natural selection serves as a conduit for transmitting environmental information into the genomes of organisms.”  (p.
 215) That’s simply an article of faith.
 </blockquote>
 He now presents a somewhat cryptic quote from Holmes Rolston.
-We pick up the action on the other side:
+Picking up the action on the other side:
 <blockquote>
 So no, the information was not always there.
 And no, Darwinian evolution cannot, according to the conservation of information theorems, create information from scratch.
 </blockquote>
 <p>
 Dembski is descending into gibberish here, and his point is becoming hard to discern.
-I do not know what he means by “the information was not always there”.  <em>What</em> information was not always <em> where</em>?
+I do not know what he means by “the information was not always there”.  <em>What</em> information was not always <em>where</em>?
 Since evolution requires an interaction between the genetic systems of organisms and the environments in which they find themselves, I do not know what it means to say that the “crucial information . . . is built into the environment.”
 The environment and the organisms are both crucial; why single out one or the other?
 And since Darwinian evolution assumes that we already have both organisms and environments, I do not know what it means to suggest that Darwinian evolution “creates information from scratch”.
 <p>
 So let us back up a bit and try to bring some blessed clarity to the discussion.
 <p>